Projects

 Construction Grammar has come of age, no doubt.
 And yet, it still needs to connect plausibly with established theories and problems from language change.
 If I ever find the time, this will be the next research monograph.
 Some first ideas can be found in Bergs (2012) and Burridge & Bergs (2016).

-• Language Variation and Change in Ancient and Medieval Europe (project team: Nikolaos Lavidas, Alexander Bergs, Elly van Gelderen)
+• Language Variation and Change in Ancient and Medieval Europe (Nikolaos Lavidas, Alexander Bergs, Elly van Gelderen, Ioanna Sitaridou)

 • Kognition: Mensch-Technik-Interaktion (Forschungsprofil der UOS, chair: Alexander Bergs, 20+ project partners)